ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 on their first flights.
 After a successful handshake the server would send a `ServerConfiguration` message that the client can use in the future to skip handshake negotiation and also allow 0-RTT handshakes.
-The configuration includes things as the server's preferred cipher suite and semi-static (EC)DH parameters.
+The configuration includes things as the configuration identifier, the server's semi-static (EC)DH parameters, and an expiration date.

 {% img /images/tls13-hs-zero-rtt.png 600 TLS v1.3 0-RTT Handshake %}